 - Chord progressions: In pop music, chords are much more predictable and repetitive than in classical music.
 I’d estimate that 80% of pop music uses only four chords.
 A typical Bach piece uses dozens of different chords in amazingly unique combinations.

 - Melody: Pop tunes generally use a lot of repeated notes, short repeated melodic phrases, and very simple melodic lines.
 Songs are easy to learn, easy to remember, and simple and fun to sing or play.
-Classical melodies have a much more complex structure, tend to have longer repeated phrases, and can be much more challenging, and more rewarding, to learn and perform.
+Classical melodies have a more complex structure, tend to have longer repeated phrases, and can be much more challenging, and more rewarding, to learn and perform.

 - Rhythm: The main advantage pop music has over classical music is that pop music tends to be more rhythmically sophisticated.
 Drum patterns in pop music layer different rhythms for bass drum, snare drum, and hi hat, and when you put all those together it really makes you want to tap your foot!
 Most classical music isn’t as rhythmically interesting.
 For instance, some Bach pieces consist of nothing but straight sixteenth notes.